dhughes/tiy-developer-designer-crashcourse/README.md

 * Create a Github repo
 	* Add Lexi as collaborator
+* Clone repo
 * Create a Spring project in IntelliJ
-	* Web
-	* Thymeleaf
-	* JDBC
-	* Postgres
-	* Devtools
+	* **Web**
+	* **Thymeleaf** - to make Lexi's HTML show my data
+	* **JDBC** - to connect to databases
+	* **Postgres** - a tool that knows how to talk to the database we're using
+	* **Devtools** - a tool to make running code faster in development
 * Push to Github

 **Core Concepts:**

-* Git is a source code control system
-	* Stores versions of files as we work through project
-* Github is a collaboration tool
+* Github is a tool for collaboration on software projects
+	* Projects hold code
+	* Collaborators can update the code in the project
-	* Share repositories with others.
+* Github works with Git
+	* Source code control system
+	* Keeps track of the changes we've made (versions)
+	* Can push and pull code to/from github
 * IntelliJ is a tool to edit Java source code.
-	* Source code are the files that make up a programming project.
+	* Source code is the set of files that make up a project.
 	* Projects are collections of related files.
+	* We are creating a Spring Boot project.
-* Spring is a tool used to organize and simplify my code.
+		* Spring is a framework for organizing and simplify my code.
-* Pushing in Git is how I share with Lexi
+* Pushing in Git is how I share my code with Lexi

 ## 1. Initial Search HTML